automl/auto-sklearn/doc/faq.rst

     For *Auto-sklearn 2.0* it is not possible to do so because of the method used to construct the meta-data.

-.. collapse:: Which meta-features are used for meta-learning?
+.. collapse:: <b>Which meta-features are used for meta-learning?</b>

     We do not have a user guide on meta-features but they are all pretty simple and can be found `in the source code <https://github.com/automl/auto-sklearn/blob/master/autosklearn/metalearning/metafeatures/metafeatures.py>`_.

-.. collapse:: How is the meta-data generated for Auto-sklearn 1.0?
+.. collapse:: <b>How is the meta-data generated for Auto-sklearn 1.0?</b>

     We currently generate meta-data the following way.
 First, for each of the datasets mentioned above, we run Auto-sklearn without meta-learning for a total of two days on multiple metrics (for